-On January 23, 2019, we completed the acquisition of Allegorithmic, a privately held 3D editing and authoring software company for gaming and entertainment.
-Prior to the acquisition, we held an equity interest that was accounted for as an equity-method investment.
-We acquired the remaining equity interest for approximately \$105.3 million in cash consideration.
-The total purchase price, inclusive of the acquisition-date fair-value of our pre-existing equity interest, was approximately \$159.7 million.
-Following the closing, we began integrating Allegorithmic into our Digital Media reportable segment.
+On January 23, 2019, we completed the acquisition of Allegorithmic, a privately-held 3D editing and authoring software company for gaming and entertainment, and integrated it into our Digital Media reportable segment.
+Prior to the acquisition, we held an equity interest in Allegorithmic that was accounted for as an equity-method investment.
+We acquired the remaining equity interest for approximately \$106 million in cash consideration.
+The total purchase price, inclusive of the acquisition-date fair-value of our pre-existing equity interest, was approximately \$161 million.

-In conjunction with the acquisition, we separately recognized an investment gain of approximately \$41.5 million, which represents the difference between the \$54.4 million acquisition-date fair value of our pre-existing equity interest and our previous carrying amount.
+In conjunction with the acquisition, we separately recognized an investment gain of approximately \$42 million, which represents the difference between the \$55 million acquisition-date fair value of our pre-existing equity interest and our previous carrying amount.